preames/public-notes/llvm-riscv-status.rst

 Functionally, I am not aware of any blockers.
 I have cross built a reasonable amount of code with multiple fixed length configurations, and have not hit any crashes in the compiler.
 Given this is a fairly well exercised code path on other targets, I am not expecting sigificant further issues.

-I am expecting to enable this roughly 2-3 weeks after the scalable vectorization change mentioned above.
+I have a change (`D131508<https://reviews.llvm.org/D131508>`_) posted for review, which I expect to land in the next few weeks.

 For the loop vectorizer, the main effect of enabling fixed length vectors in addition to scalable ones is in improving the robustness of the vectorizer.
 On the scalable side, we have a lot of unimplemented cases (e.g. uniform stores, internal predication of memory access, etc..).
 Without fixed length vectorization enabled, these cases cause code to stay entirely scalar.
 Being able to vectorize at fixed length gets us performance wins while we work through addressing gaps in scalable capabilities.